asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 > &mdash; _Michael Feathers, Working Effectively with Legacy Code_
 >

 However, it is important to mention that often the lack of unit tests and code that is untestable go hand in hand.
 If there aren't any unit tests or if the ones that do exist are terribly complicated, you can be fairly certain that the code under test is poorly designed and implemented.

 You may find yourself in a situation where you now have ownership of a large amount of code that is tightly coupled, not cohesive, has no unit tests, contains large classes, the classes contain large methods, and there are a lot of static global classes and methods making it even harder to modify.
 And all of this code exists in the context of a larger system without an architecture where there are no boundaries or separation of concerns.
 This has happened to me more than once and it can be overwhelming.
-Being in these situations can quickly increase the team's stress level and decrease team morale.
+Being in these situations can quickly increase the team's stress level and decrease the team's morale as they feel like improving the quality is a herculian task.

 It is in these situations the static analysis tool can help your team determine a path to start chipping away at the worst code first.
 The tool can give you instant feedback as to the progress of your team and can start changing that stress and low morale into a feeling of accomplishment and forward progress.

 ###The Boy Scout Rule & Opportunistic Refactoring